 Neither of us knows anything about this place.
 Wait, that’s not true.
 I may not know this… intelligence, but I do know its body.
 I know bropato, and all that knowledge comes from before there was ever a questing beast.
 It doesn’t share that.

 He hopped over the last stone and sprinted for the rough bropato at the sides of the chamber; he could hear the beast as it dropped to all fours and bounded after him.
 Its ragged breath never exhaled, like it was trying to suck him down its gullet.
 When his feet finally crackled against wood he turned to fight once again.
 The beast was right there, its hairy lips trying to get under his guard and pop him into the air like a bucking tilehoof.

 Standing on the moving strip was not easy, but both combatants managed it.
-Alast thrusted with his saber, but the beast caught the flat edge in its mouth and wrenched the weapon away.
+Alast thrust his saber, but the beast caught the flat edge in its mouth and wrenched the weapon away.
 It was thrown to the ground, where another strip of bropato slid over it.
-Nearly all the papery wood in the chamber was moving now, disturbed form its slumber by the fight.
-The beast lunged forward to bite again, but a sheet of wood crossed between them.
+Nearly all the papery wood in the chamber was moving now, disturbed from its slumber by the fight.
+The beast lunged to bite again, but a sheet of wood crossed between them.
 The animal’s face made an imprint in the temporary wall before it backed up and sliced through.

 Alast leapt away and grabbed a hanging sheet with his free hand.
 With his other he forced the paper cutter into its own material and held on tight.
 The sheet pulled him into the air as it curled upward and formed an upside down arch.
 That gave the monster something to latch onto.
 Before Alast could find another spot to jump to, it had ascended the opposite side of the sheet he hung from, peeked over the edge, and sunk its teeth into his left forearm.